nandakishorkoka/Traffic-Signs-Classifier/project_report.md

 ![alt text][image5] ![alt text][image6] ![alt text][image7]
 ![alt text][image8] ![alt text][image9] ![alt text][image10]

 The 5th image is difficult to classify as it is similar to "General Caution" at low resolution and that might confuse the model.
-I expected the model to work well on all other images
+Also, the speed limit signs are very similar in shape.
+This might confuse the model as well.
+I expect the model to work well on all other images.

 ### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).